eddyzags/ansible-mesos/README.md

 # Playbook<a id="sec-1" name="sec-1"></a>

-This playbook is meant to build an entire infrastructure stack with applications on which i'm currently working.
+This playbook is meant to build an entire infrastructure stack with frameworks on which i'm currently working.
-All you need is the ip addresses, the users login and the sudo rights enable for these users of the remote hosts (NOPASSWD).
-This playbook is tested on Debian 8.1 Jessie, so I recommend to use that to test these modules.
+This playbook is tested on Debian 8.4 Jessie, so I recommend to use that to test these modules.

 This stack can be on a single node or multiples nodes.
-You can add or remove them on the inventory file ``hosts``.
+You can manage them in the inventory file ``hosts``.

 PLEASE MAKE SURE THAT YOUR CONFIGURATIONS ARE ALL WELL-DEFINED IN THE APPROPRIATE ROLES FOLDERS.